Overview: What is AES?

 What is AES encryption?

-Different secure file transfer software may be equipped with varying selections of encryption algorithms.
+Different secure managed file transfer software may be equipped with varying selections of encryption algorithms.
 Some ciphers may be included in certain selections but absent in others.
 Not AES.
 AES will almost certainly be present in all but a few.
 Why is this so?
 It all started when the US government began looking for a new encryption algorithm that would be used to protect sensitive data.

 How Rijndael became a standard